glubbdubdrib/lazygrid/README.md

 ## Licence

-Copyright 2019 - Barbiero Pietro and Squillero Giovanni.
+Copyright 2019 - Pietro Barbiero and Giovanni Squillero.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.